markomanninen/grcriddles/doc/chapter1.rst

 Bigger it is, the better.
 I will download and preprocess available open source Greek corpora, which is a quite daunting task for many reasons.
 I have left the most of the details of this part for the enthusiasts to read straight from the commented code in `functions.py <https://git.io/vAS2Z>`__ [#]_.
-In the end, I'll have a word database containing hundreds of thousands of unique Greek words extracted from the naturally written language corpora.
+In the end of the task, I'll have a word database containing hundreds of thousands of unique Greek words extracted from the naturally written language corpora.
 Then words can be further used in the riddle solver.

 .. note::